aedilyan/flatclub_userstories/README.md

+The application is a website that allows users to post stories, create and join groups, and share stories with those groups.

-The app is configured to use local SQL Server Express database, wich will create .mdf file in the App_Data folder.
+# The app is configured to use local SQL Server Express database, wich will create .mdf file in the App_Data folder.